zishon89us/node-cheat/awsome/README.md

 *   Rather than the whole app as a single unit, dividing the modules with respect to functionality is a microservice pattern.
 Microservice pattern is not new.
 *   NPM started as a Node package manager with the advent of Node.js.
 *   NPM has become a package manager not only for Node.js but for all JavaScript modules.
+*   A reusable JavaScript code is said to be a package.